StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 You models and Data will be stored in a storage bucket attached to your namespace.

-Please remember to store Portected B classifid data and models in a Protected B bucket, and un-protected data and models in an unclassified bucket.
+Please remember to store Protected B classified data and models in a Protected B bucket, and un-protected data and models in an unclassified bucket.

 Please see the following link for more information on this topic: